38th United States Congress: House of Representatives

 Before this Congress, the 1860 United States census and resulting reapportionment changed the size of the House to 241 members.
 During this Congress, one seat was added for the new state of Nevada, and three seats were reapportioned from Virginia to the new state of West Virginia.

+Ninety–eight Republican–Unionists, 74 Democrats, eight Union Democrats, one Conservative Unionist, one Unconditional Union Democrat, and one Independent Republican–Unionist were elected in 1862 and 1863.
+Two Union Democrats and the Unconditional Union Democrat joined the Republican–Union coalition at the start of Congress.
+The Conservative Unionist became a Democrat later during the term.